jrg1a/Honeypot/README.md

 Once the servers are running, they will start listening for connections:

 - The HTTP server starts on port 8080.
-- The SSH server starts on port 22.
+- The SSH server starts on specified ports.
-- The FTP server starts on port 21.
+- The FTP server starts on specified ports.

 All login attempts to the SSH and FTP servers are logged and rejected.
 The HTTP server logs all requests to a SQLite database.

 ## Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.
+Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License